mariaprat/BicingBot/README.md

 Given two valid addresses in Barcelona, finds the shortest route between them.
 The given route has a walking part towards the first Bicing station (if it's the case), a cycling path between connected stations and, finally, it can have another walking part towards the destination.
-It also gives a linear approximation of the time that it takes to travel between the addresses, considering that you travel on foot at 4 km/h and at 10 km/h by bike.
+The section of the path that is traveled walking appears in green whereas the one traveled on bike appears in blue, to make things more visual for the user.It also gives a linear approximation of the time that it takes to travel between the addresses, considering that you travel on foot at 4 km/h and at 10 km/h by bike.

 - `/valid_route <origin>, <destination>`

 It does the same as the previous `/route` command.
-However, it only considers stations with at least one bike and a free dock. **REVISAAAAAAAAAAAAAAAAAAAAAAAR**
+However, it is guaranteed that the route is available at that moment, that is, that the first station visited has at least a bike and the last station has at least a dock.

-- `/distribute <min_bikes>, <min_docks>` **REVISAAAAAAAAAAAAAAAAAAAAAAAR COMA**
+- `/distribute <min_bikes>, <min_docks>`

 Given a minimum number of bikes for each station `min_bikes` and a minimum number of empty docks for each station `min_docks`, this command returns the minimum transportation cost of bikes and the edge with the highest cost.
-We can move bikes around the city to get to a solution in which all the stations meet the requirements.
-The cost of a solution is defined as the sum of the distances of each moving bike, then the edge with the highest cost is the one with maximum weight*number of moving bikes.
-Another restriction is that nodes that meet the constraints must have a zero flow.
+We can move bikes around the geometric graph to get to a solution in which all the stations meet the requirements.
+The cost of a solution is defined as the sum of the distances of each moving bike, then the edge with the highest cost is the one with maximum distance*number of moving bikes.

 ### Errors and warnings